Lupin the 3rd Part 6

 Lupin the 3rd Part 6 (ルパン三世 PART6, Rupan Sansei Pāto Shikkusu) is a Japanese anime television series produced at TMS Entertainment, directed by Eiji Suganuma, and written by Takahiro Ōkura and Shigeru Murakoshi.
 Part of the Lupin III franchise, it is the seventh anime television adaptation of the Lupin III manga series created by Monkey Punch.
-The series aired from October 2021 to March 2022 on Nippon TV.
+The series aired from October 2021 to March 2022 on Nippon TV and its affiliates.

 Premise

 The first half of the series features gentleman thief Lupin III contending with detective Sherlock Holmes when Lupin becomes the top suspect in the murder of the former's longtime partner, Dr. Watson.
 Lupin is also after a treasure hidden by The Raven, a mysterious organization that manipulates the British government from the shadows.
 The second half revolves around Lupin's search for the mysterious woman Tomoe, whom Lupin believes to be his mother.
 Along the way, Lupin encounters other disciples of Tomoe, and begins to piece together forgotten memories of his past.